aalu1418/fullstackI_project/README.md

 Error handling
 - no internet handling - turns off plot
 - no Metamask handling - allows for manual input

+git/Github usage
+- branches used for major features (pull request, merged, deleted)
+- branches are visible in pull-requests -> closed branches

 ---